MicrosoftDocs/dataexplorer-docs/data-explorer/security-network-migrate-vnet-to-private-endpoint.md

 ms.date: 11/28/2023
 ---

-# Migrate a Virtual Network injected your cluster to Private Endpoints (Preview)
+# Migrate a Virtual Network injected Azure Data Explorer cluster to Private Endpoints (Preview)

-This article describes the migration of a Virtual Network (VNet) injected Azure Data Explorer cluster to an Azure Private Endpoints network security model.
+This article describes the migration of a Microsoft Azure Virtual Network injected Azure Data Explorer cluster to an Azure Private Endpoints network security model.
 For a detailed comparison, see [Private endpoint vs. virtual network injection](security-network-overview.md#comparison-and-recommendation).

 The process of the migration will take several minutes.
 During the process of migration the service creates a new cluster for the engine and the data management services which reside in a virtual network which is managed by Microsoft on behalf of our customers.
 Once that process was finished, the connection will be switched to the newly created services for you.
 This results in a minimal downtime for querying the cluster.